sean-mongey/Pacmen/Pacmen/README.md

 <!-----Summary-------->
-This pacman factory can create multiple pacmen at the click of a button, and another button to sends them bouncing around the screen.
+This pacman factory can create multiple pacmen and send them bouncing around the screen.
 <!-----How to use-------->
 Click the "Pacman Factory" button to make a Pacman.
 Continue clicking this button to create an army of Pacmen Click the "Start Game" button to start the Pacmen bouncing around the screen.